If you want to enjoy a beautiful and productive garden year-round, considering how to protect plants from winter frosts is important.

-You might also build a greenhouse up against a south-facing wall on your home, for example, or even integrate a greenhouse into your home.
+You could also build a greenhouse up against a south-facing wall on your home, or even integrate a greenhouse into your home.

 Clever design of an undercover growing area can help you keep it reliably frost-free without having to resort to any additional heating, even in colder areas.